Dad pleads guilty in autistic son’s backyard pool drowning

 HUDSONVILLE, Mich.
 (AP) — The father of a severely autistic 16-year-old Michigan boy who drowned in a family pool has pleaded guilty to involuntary manslaughter.

-Prosecutors accused Tim Koets of failing to supervise his son Sam whose hands were bound while he stood in the pool in March 2019.
-Koets said he had left for work at a college and was assured that others were keeping an eye on his son at their home near Hudsonville.
+Prosecutors accused Tim Koets of failing to supervise his son whose hands were bound while he stood in the pool in March 2019.
+Koets said he had left for work at a college and was assured that others were keeping an eye on Sam at their home near Hudsonville.

-Koets pleaded guilty Tuesday to involuntary manslaughter and fourth-degree child abuse, WOOD-TV reported.
+Koets pleaded guilty Tuesday to involuntary manslaughter and fourth-degree child abuse, a misdemeanor.

 “It sends a strong signal to our community that all children matter, all children have worth, life is important,” Ottawa County assistant prosecutor Paul Kraus said.